bigtreetech/docs/docs/PandaTouch.md

 * Starting prints
 * Pausing prints
 * Stopping prints

+> NOTE:
+> If your machines are in `LAN Only` mode then this is not a requirement.

 Follow the steps below to enable cloud connectivity to those printers that need it.